Economic Party (Germany): Decline

+State Branches

 Saxony

+Saxony remained economically behind the rest of Germany during the Weimar Republic and never shared in the benefits of Germany’s short-lived “return to normalcy” in the second half of the 1920s.
+Because of this, special-interest parties like the WP and the Reich Party for People’s Justice performed better in Saxony than in the country as a whole.

 The party enjoyed its strongest following in Saxony during the 1920s and when it first contested the Landtag of Saxony elections in 1924 it received 7.9% of the vote in Chemnitz-Zwickau, the only district in which it stood.
 In 1926 the party co-operated with the German People's Party, DNVP and the Reich Party for Civil Rights and Deflation in a pact against "red parties" in Saxony, arguing that the left was using that state to launch its assault on the Weimar Republic in order to establish communism in Germany.
 The pact was not a success however as a Social Democratic Party of Germany government took office in the state and before the WP was squabbling with their Reich Party allies over the issue of property revaluation (which WP opposed and the Reich Party supported).
 Nonetheless, their support in Saxony was reflected in the 1928 Reichstag election, where the party's 8.5% vote share was by some distance their highest in the country.
 This fell to 7.3% in 1930 and to as low as 1% in July 1932 by which the WP, which had flirted with anti-parliamentary rhetoric and corporatism, saw its support transfer to the Nazi Party in Saxony as was the case elsewhere.

+In the midst of the party's decline he Saxony WP nearly broke away from the rest of the party, but Drewitz managed to reel them back in, though the whole controversy greatly weakened the party and Drewitz's leadership over it.

+Prussia

+The Prussian WP was led by the far-right Carl Ladendorf, it was further to the right than the party as a whole, with it being especially nationalist, anti-catholic, and anti-socialist.
+The party was continuously in opposition and voted against every government propped motion in the Prussian Landtag from 1921-1929, before eventually voting in the favor of the Prussian Concordat after Otto Braun personally met with Ladendorf.
+In the aftermath of the 1928 Prussian election the DVP attempted to include both themselves and the WP in a coalition, but they abandoned this idea as the Prussian WP was simply to far-right for it to work.

+Bavaria

+The Bavarian WP was never as successful as the other branches, it never won a seat in the Bavarian Landtag and would merge with the Bavarian Branch of the DVP in 1932.